USEPA/EPA_OMEGA_Model/doc/source/5_user_guide.rst

 ------------------------------------
 1)	The OMEGA Effects code, input files and output files can be found on the OMEGA webpage at this link https://www.epa.gov/regulations-emissions-vehicles-and-engines/optimization-model-reducing-emissions-greenhouse-gases

 2)	The OMEGA Effects are not part of the OMEGA Model executable file.
-The OMEGA Effects can be run using the Python code included in the OMEGA repository at https://github.com/USEPA/EPA_OMEGA_Model or the Python code included in the zip file linked above.
+The OMEGA Effects can be run using the Python code included in the OMEGA repository at https://github.com/USEPA/EPA_OMEGA_Model or the Python code included in the zip file available at the OMEGA webpage linked above.

-3)	Alternatively, the OMEGA Effects can be run using a separate executable file (recommended).
+3)	Alternatively, the OMEGA Effects can be run using a separate executable file available on the OMEGA webpage (recommended).

 4)	These instructions assume that the executable file is being used to generate the OMEGA Effects.

 5)	Place the executable file in your preferred location on your local machine.

-6)	Place the associated “effects_inputs” folder and its contents in your preferred location on your local machine.
-This folder is available on request to omega_support@epa.gov.
+6)	Place the inputs files in your preferred location on your local machine.

-7)	In the effects_inputs folder, find the batch settings files.
+7)	Find a copy of the effects batch settings file.

-8)	In cell C3 of the batch settings file, enter a run ID if desired (e.g., NPRM, test, etc.).
+8)	In cell C3 of the batch settings file, enter a run ID if desired (e.g., My_run, test, etc.).
 This run ID will be included as part of the output folder name.
 The default value is omega_effects.

 9)	In cell D5, enter the path of the save folder (e.g., "C:/omega/effects").
 The output folder will be saved to this folder.
 The output folder will be named using other entries in the batch file and the run ID set in step 8.